By Mitch Rose, Senior V.P. of Marketing

-Today’s blog is re-purposed from an article written for HVACR by Billtrust’s VP of Marketing and Billing Strategy, Mitch Rose.
-The original post can be seen here.
+Today's blog is re-purposed from an article written for HVACR by Billtrust's VP of Marketing and Billing Strategy, Mitch Rose.
+The original post can be seen on Contracting Business.

 Perhaps this scenario is familiar to you?
 You send thousands, perhaps tens of thousands, of invoices each month.
 Often you send bills – and sometimes multiple bills – to your customers every day.
 Whether you manage your billing process in-house or use a print and mail house, it can be costly and inefficient.